qwer521/panoptic-risk-grid/README.md

 2. **Real-time Risk Coloring** of vehicles and pedestrians
 3. **Bird’s-Eye Occupancy Grid Mapping** for downstream planning

-We **collected and uploaded** a custom ETS2 dashcam dataset (3000+ clips) to Kaggle, covering normal driving, near-misses, and crash scenarios, each annotated with bird’s-eye occupancy grids.
+We **collected and uploaded** a custom ETS2 dashcam dataset (3000+ clips) to [Kaggle](https://www.kaggle.com/datasets/luluboy168/ets2-dashcam-dataset), covering normal driving, near-misses, and crash scenarios—and we developed the accompanying bird’s-eye labeling tool [BEV-Grid-Map-Labeling-Tool](https://github.com/Luluboy168/BEV-Grid-Map-Labeling-Tool) to annotate each clip with occupancy grids.

 ---